tapilew/payer-tiger/PRD.md

 ## **Background and Strategic Fit**

-This project is a self-contained proof-of-concept designed to win the Sherry Minithon.
+This project began as a self-contained proof-of-concept and is now focused on post-hackathon productization.
 It explores a new primitive for the creator economy, aligning with the broader industry trend towards decentralized and user-owned systems.

 ## **Assumptions**